-6-2(D)(2) Responsibilities
+6-2(D)(3) Responsibilities

-The DRB has the responsibility to make decisions on those types of applications shown as DRB responsibilities in Table 6-1-1.
+The DHO conducts hearings and makes findings and final decisions on those types of applications shown as a DHO decision in Table 6-1-1.

 6-2(E) ENVIRONMENTAL PLANNING COMMISSION

 The EPC is a 9-member board nominated by City Council members and appointed by the Mayor with the advice and consent of the City Council.
 The EPC is the "City Planning Commission" or the "Planning Commission" for the purposes of any other law or policy that refers to such body.